shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/ore-dictionary.md

 {% endhighlight %}

 ## Recipes
 Now that we've got ore dictionary names for some of our items and blocks, let's add recipes that utilize them.
-Forge adds the `ShapedOreRecipe` and `ShapelessOreRecipe` classes that are identical to the vanilla shaped and shapless recipes, except instead of just accepting an item/block/stack for the input, they can also accept a string of an ore dictionary name that will match anything with that given name.
+Forge adds the `ShapedOreRecipe` and `ShapelessOreRecipe` classes that are identical to the vanilla shaped and shapeless recipes, except instead of just accepting an item/block/stack for the input, they can also accept a string of an ore dictionary name that will match anything with that given name.

-These recipes need to be instantiated manually and registered using `GameRegistry.addRecipe` unlike normal shaped/shapeless recipes which have convienience methods in `GameRegistry`.
+These recipes need to be instantiated manually and registered using `GameRegistry.addRecipe` unlike normal shaped/shapeless recipes which have convenience methods in `GameRegistry`.

 {% highlight java linenos %}
 // ...